Maithilishetty/maithilishetty.github.io/_pages/projects.md

 ### [Neural Network Controller](https://github.com/Maithilishetty/NeuralNetController) | MATLAB

 Implemented a neural network to control and stabilise an Inverted Pendulum.
-Used a feed forward neural net to stabilise the pendulum using the back propagation algorithm and simulated it in MATLAB.
+Used a feed forward neural net to stabilise the pendulum using back propagation algorithm and simulated it in MATLAB.

 ### [Identification and Control of Nonlinear Systems](https://github.com/Maithilishetty/Neural-Net-Control) | MATLAB